master-elise/fpga_tools/README.md

 # Compiling free, opensource tools for programming Xilinx FPGAs (e.g. for the Zynq 7010 of the Redpitaya)

+The complete yosys installation is 4.7 GB when Vivado/Vitis 2024 requires downloading 18 GB and installing 70 GB !

 Tools: GHDL and GTKWave as binary packages, e.g. ``sudo apt install ghdl gtkwave``

 If manually compiling, all ``make`` commands can be parallelized using ``make -j$(ncpu)`` after setting ``ncpu`` to the appropriate value (e.g. number of CPU cores)